Boosted Poker

 1–5 players · Free tier with limits

 Drop into a Google Street View location; guess where you are.
-Multiplayer mode lets friends compete on the same locations.
-Free tier supports a few rounds per day; unlimited play requires a subscription.

 10. Jackbox.tv (party packs)

-3–8 players · Paid (one host buys)
+3–8 players · Paid host, free join

 11. Cards Against Humanity (online clones)